aman003malhotra/DSA-Daily-Log/Array/basics.md

 - **_Worst Case Analysis_** - the maximum amount of time that an algorithm can take to solve a problem of size n.Normally we find worst case behavious of an algorithm.
 - **_Best Case Analysis_** - The minimum amount of time that an algorithm requuire to solve a problem of size n.
 - **_Average Case Analysis_** -  The average amount of time that an algorithm require to solve a problem of size n.

+### 2.3 Space Complexity
+- space complexity of an algorithm denotes the total space used or needed by the algorithm for its working, for various input sizes.